 Although no great Civil War battles were ever fought in Carbondale, the town was pivotal in determining if the southern part of the state would ultimately align itself with the Union or Confederate Army.
 When the Civil War began, Carbondale was not immune to the pro-Southern sentiment that erupted in Egypt - The tip of Illinois settled by Southerners whose origins were reflected in staunch Democratic loyalties and Negrophobic sentiments.
 The region’s most prominent political leader, John A. Logan, wavered between support of North and South.

 Anti-Negro feelings had grown in Illinois in the 1840s.
-The law of greatest interest to southern Illinois in 1848 was the Negro exclusion bill, supported by John A. Logan.
+The law of most significant interest to southern Illinois in 1848 was the Negro exclusion bill, supported by John A. Logan.
 This bill moved to end Negro immigration into the state.
 When the vote was tallied, the bill passed 45 to 23.
 The Senate passed the bill by a four-vote majority.
-In the 1850s northern Illinois abolitionists began to demand increased rights for Negroes.
-Until 1853, the Negro exclusion law was largely ignored but remained in effect until 1863, when it was repealed, two years into the Civil War.
-By April of 1862, Logan moved from a bitter abolition foe to an open advocacy of freedom for the slaves.
+In the 1850s, northern Illinois abolitionists began to demand increased rights for Negroes.
+Until 1853, the Negro exclusion law was largely ignored but remained in effect until 1863, when it was repealed two years into the Civil War.
+By April of 1862, Logan moved from a bitter abolition foe to an open advocacy of freedom for the enslaved people.

 Memorial to the Freed Slaves

-There are a number of commemorative monuments in Woodlawn Cemetery including one in the southeast corner to honor the memory of 30 freed slaves who are buried in an unmarked area of the cemetery.
+There are several commemorative monuments in Woodlawn Cemetery, including one in the southeast corner to honor the memory of 30 formerly enslaved people buried in an unmarked area of the Cemetery.
 Their names are unknown.
-They died of smallpox in 1864 soon after coming from the South to Carbondale.
+They died of smallpox in 1864, soon after coming from the South to Carbondale.
 The monument was dedicated at a Memorial Day service in 1983.